SSDI for Mesothelioma

 - You have earned enough work credits to receive Social Security retirement benefits.

-- You have to stop working because of your cancer treatment.
+- You must stop working because of your cancer treatment.

 - You can provide medical documentation of your mesothelioma diagnosis.